-The annual Digital Patriots Dinner returned to an in-person event at the JW Marriott in Washington, DC on April 5, 2022.
 The Digital Patriots Dinner is part of CTA Tech Week which brings together top innovators and policymakers to experience the latest tech innovations and discuss issues critical to the industry including trade, broadband, self-driving vehicles, digital health and more.

 The Digital Patriots Dinner will bring together policymakers and the tech community to celebrate leaders who champion American innovation.

 Beginning in 2017, the Problem Solvers Caucus became an independent member-driven group in Congress, comprised of representatives from across the country – equally divided between Democrats and Republicans – committed to finding common ground on many of the key issues facing the nation.

 For 14 years prior to representing his hometown of Pennsylvania's First Congressional District, Brian Fitzpatrick served our nation both as an FBI Special Agent and Federal Prosecutor, fighting both domestic and international political corruption, and supporting global counterterrorism and counterintelligence efforts – including being embedded with U.S. Special Forces as part Operation Iraqi Freedom.

 Working to promote freedom and democracy at home and abroad, Brian also served as National Director for the FBI’s Campaign Finance and Election Crimes Enforcement Program and as a National Supervisor for the FBI’s Public Corruption Unit at FBI Headquarters, where he was recognized as an expert in restoring integrity to governmental institutions.